rejunity/tinyqv-byte-peripheral-ay8913/README.md

 ### Add your docs to docs/user_peripherals

-* Copy your docs/info.md into this folder and rename it appropriately (e.g. my_peripheral.md)
+* Copy your docs/info.md into this folder and rename it with the peripheral index at the start (e.g. 18_my_peripheral.md)

 ## The peripheral test harness